 This past year, some US departments in places like southern California used drones to help suppress dangerous wildfires.
 In Sweden, researchers are testing out drones which could deliver defibrillators to people suffering heart attacks, arriving faster than ambulances.
 Their goal is for drones be able to arrive at scenes quickly and start delivering care while EMTs are on their way.
 Then, EMTs can take over once they arrive.

 3) No One Solution

-Even as drones provide great benefits, they’re not perfect for every emergency or incident.
+Even as drones provide great benefits, they’re not perfect for every incident.

-One problem that many departments are experiencing is that hobbyists are flying personal drones too close to scenes.
-These close calls can make it difficult for firefighters to respond effectively.
+One problem is that hobbyists are flying personal drones too close to incidents.
+These close calls make it difficult for first responders to act effectively.

 Overall, drones can teach us several important lessons about the relationships between the emergency response industry and public safety technology.
-In the coming years, it will be interesting to watch the evolution of drones for emergency response and observe new forms of public safety technology develop.
+In the coming years, it will be interesting to watch the evolution of drones for emergency response and observe new forms of public safety technology.

 How Adashi is Evaluating the Drone Movement

 Adashi has been monitoring the drone movement very closely and has already established several relationships with manufacturers.
 Drones are a perfect match with incident command software.
 Commanders can directly control drones using integrated map displays and transmit critical video feeds to responders in real-time.